fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ## Conclusions

-In a brief example, we’ve demonstrated how you can use service workers to improve the overall user experience especially on mobile devices.
+In a brief example, we’ve demonstrated how you can use service workers to improve the overall user experience&mdash;especially on mobile devices.
 In a real world scenario, we would need to add a few more moving parts like syncing up the caches in the background (when new content comes up) but hopefully we’ve at least gave you a little headstart. *Progessive Web Apps* are way to go these days and